Which of the 13 Colonies Allowed Slavery?

-The 13 British colonies on the eastern side of North America where slavery was practiced in the 17th and 18th century were:
+The 13 colonies on the eastern side of North America where slavery was practiced in the 17th and 18th centuries were:

 Province of New Hampshire